L1quid/heliolincrr/README.md

 2. Propagation of n=2 sized tracklets to a reference epoch (or epochs)
 3. Clustering of propagated tracklets at the reference epoch(s)

-The 2018 Holman implementation clusters in a 4D parameterization of angular phase space while the 2020 Eggl and 2022 Heinze implementations cluster position and velocity in 6D cartesian phase space.
+The 2018 Holman implementation clusters in a 4D parameterized angular phase space while the 2020 Eggl and 2022 Heinze implementations cluster position and velocity in 6D cartesian phase space.
 All three implementations cluster at a single reference epoch.

 ## So what's different about HeliolincRR?